DataCueCo/slate/source/index.html.md

 }
 ```

-> To submit multiple, just send an array of product create requests in the batch field like so:
+> To submit multiple, just send an array of product create requests like so:

 ```json
 [{